Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 Key Features:

-- Automated budgeting and spending insights
+- Automatic budgeting with spending insights

 - SoFi Invest (stocks, ETFs, crypto)

-- Credit score monitoring
+- Credit score tracking

-- Financial planning tools and educational content
+- Financial planning tools and beginner-friendly education

-- No account fees, no minimum balance
+- No fees, no minimum balance requirements

 Pricing: